 You can create a wet signature with our online signature generator using the “Upload Image” or “Draw It In” tab.
 “Upload Image” requires you to have a scanned image of your wet signature in PNG format.
 In contrast, “Draw It In” allows you to use your mouse, digital pen, or stylus to create a wet signature.
 You can edit your signature using the “Clear” button.
 When you’re satisfied with the result, the app will save your signature as a digital image.

 Following the Electronic Signature Disclosure Act mandate, any of your electronic signatures will be accepted as your official wet signatures as long as you check the box confirming their use.

 Step 4: Upload Your Signature to Signaturely

 If you used “Upload Image,” click the “Upload file” button and select the image file stored on your computer.
-Afterwards, click the “Create Signature” button.
+Afterward, click the “Create Signature” button.

 If you opted for “Draw It In,” sign in the designated box and click “Create Signature.”
 This action produces an image file of your dry electronic signature.